These Comedians Have Some Harsh Words For Louis C.K. In Response To His Sexual Misconduct

 Louis C.K.'s admitted behavior has stunned the world, and the once-towering comedy giant may very well be facing the end of his career.
-Several women accused him of masturbating in front of him, and he admitted their stories were true.
+Several women accused him of pleasuring himself in front of them, and he admitted their stories were true.
 His fall from grace proves a truth that becomes clearer with each passing day: when we speak out about injustice, we have the power to dismantle abusive and oppressive power structures and the people who feed them.

 But what comics said about Louis C.K. also reveals what feels like a shared sense of betrayal.
 Louis C.K. was a friend to many of them, a colleague to others.
 No matter your gender, when someone's behavior is shown to be abusive or predatory, even if it isn't directed at you, the entire relationship is thrown into question.
 Now is the time to talk about it, share support for the victims, and lift one another up.
 And, thankfully, these famous comedians are doing just that.